Veterans & Their Caregivers

 Substance use is a serious public health issue.
 You can get involved to help keep veterans safe.

-- 40.3 MILLION people aged 12+ had substance use disorders in the past year
+- 40.3 million people aged 12+ had substance use disorders in the past year

 - Teeters JB, Lancaster CL, Brown DG, Back SE.
 Substance use disorders in military veterans: prevalence and treatment challenges.
 Subst Abuse Rehabil.
 2017;8:69-77.
 Published 2017 Aug 30. doi:10.2147/SAR.S116720